hillc255/DjangoTutorial/README.md

 Added tests.py file has tests for
 1. Creation of questions
-2. No questions presentisplays message
+2. No questions present displays message
 3. Checking the date/time questions were created